-While requests for adjournments are discouraged, they will be considered for good cause.
-An adjournment request needs to be made immediately when conflict is known.
-Adjournments will not be granted less than 48 hours before the scheduled hearing date unless there is a verifiable emergency.
+Requests for adjournments are discouraged, but will be considered for good cause.
+An adjournment request received less than 48 hours before the scheduled proceeding will not be considered unless there is a verifiable emergency.

 To request an adjournment, a defense attorney or prosecutor must contact the opposing party to gain consent to adjourn the proceeding.
 The requesting party must then file a stipulation and order with the Court that also includes a reason for the request to adjourn the proceeding.